 What to do if you have a complaint

-- If you believe you were charged for repairs that were not done or were told you needed repairs that you later found out were not needed (even if you did not have the repairs done), contact BIS immediately;
+For vehicle repairs, you should file a complaint if you believe you were charged for repairs that weren’t done or were told you needed repairs that you later found were not needed, even if you did not have the repairs done.

-Complaints involving design and equipment (unsafe or defective recalls) should be directed to the National Highway Traffic Safety Administration at (800) 424-9393;
+Complaints involving design and equipment, including recalls, should be directed to the National Highway Traffic Safety Administration at 800-424-9393.

-Auto insurance coverage problems should be directed to the Michigan Office of Financial Institutions and Insurance Services at (517) 373-0240;
+Auto insurance coverage problems should be directed to the Department of Insurance and Financial Services at 877-999-6442.